tomjaguarpaw/H2/posts/how-i-use-macos.md

   keyboards: <https://apple.stackexchange.com/questions/332045/how-to-make-keyboard-shortcuts-work-with-dual-keyboards>

-* If your tilde (~) key has become switched for plus-minus (±) then in the keyboard settings, choose "change keyboard type" and choose ANSI keyboard (not ISO).
+* If your tilde (~) key has become switched for plus-minus (±) then in the Karabiner Elements go to the Virtual Keyboard settings and choose ANSI keyboard (not ISO).

 * iTerm2 to send Alt properly: Preferences -> Profiles -> Default ->